botpress/botpress/.github/CONTRIBUTING.md

 Those are all great contributions and will be welcomed as much as any other.

 # Your First Contribution in Botpress
-If you're not sure where to start issues we've labelled some issues with [#for-new-contributors](https://github.com/botpress/botpress/issues?q=is%3Aissue+is%3Aopen+label%3Afor-new-contributors) so these are a great place to start!
+If you're not sure where to start issues we've labeled some issues with [#for-new-contributors](https://github.com/botpress/botpress/issues?q=is%3Aissue+is%3Aopen+label%3Afor-new-contributors) so these are a great place to start!

-Forum, documentation and tutorials can also be great starting point and needless to say that they are as essential to the community as any other feature or bug fix.
+Forum, documentation and tutorials can also be a great starting point and needless to say that they are as essential to the community as any other feature or bug fix.

 Side note: There's a *What are you working on?* topic on our [Forum](https://help.botpress.io/t/welcome-what-are-you-working-on/2689) so maybe :wave: here and get settled in!